jfriedlein/Sacado_Tensors_dealII/README.md

 3. Copy one of the examples into your code for testing.
 4. Compile, run and play around with the code.

+## Remarks
+- Currently it is not possible to use "Vector<fad_double>" or similar Sacado data types.
+You would probably have to first create instances of "Vector" for the desired data type as described here https://www.dealii.org/current/doxygen/deal.II/Instantiations.html.
+To avoid this you can simply use "std::vector<fad_double>".

 ## ToDo:
+- maybe add the init to zero for the constructors of the SW data types
+- add a note on the "reset_its_deriv" and "reset_other_deriv" issue
+- add note on initialisation of value AND derivative via evolution equations with zero values
+- check whether we can temporarily add Sacado dofs to the variable to e.g. compute some intermediate derivative and then later on delete these derivatives.

 - find a more suitable name
 - enable LaTeX equations in the documentation hosted via GitHub
 - Rework the design and structure of the Wrapper